The Evidence for Saffron, Mood Disorders and Mild Anxiety

 In Conclusion…

 Saffron packs a powerful punch in the emerging world of evidence-based complementary medicine.
-The evidence to date clearly shows an exciting range of potential health benefits from saffron supplementation and high tolerability.
+The current evidence demonstrates that saffron may support emotional wellbeing and relieve mild anxiety.

 References

-2. Levy T, Kronenberg S, Crosbie J, Schachar RJ.
-Attention-deficit/hyperactivity disorder (ADHD) symptoms and suicidality in children: The mediating role of depression, irritability and anxiety symptoms.
+2. Levy T, Kronenberg S, Crosbie J, Schachar RJ. ****** symptoms and ****** in children: The mediating role of ***** irritability and anxiety symptoms.
 Journal of Affective Disorders.
 2020;265:200-6.

 Written By Brittany Darling